jackyt1010/toxic-it-guy.github.io/content/post/DownUnder CTF 2022 & Hack the Boo CTF 2022 (Crypto) Writeup.md

 The flag is ```DUCTF{i_d0nt_th1nk_th4ts_h0w_1t_w0rks_actu4lly_92f45fb961ecf420}```

   #Hack the Boo CTF 2022

  Hack The Boo CTF competition 2022 was organized by Hack The Box.This contest was held from Sat, 22 Oct.
 2022, 21:00 HKT — Thu, 27 Oct.
 2022, 21:59 HKT.
- Coached by the PolyU EIE mphil student Hopkins Kong, I was responsible for solving the majorities of Crypto challenges during the contest.Our team
+ Coached by the PolyU EIE mphil student Hopkins Kong, I was responsible for helping to solve the majorities of Crypto challenges during the contest.Our team
  [NuttyShell](https://ctftime.org/team/72265) was ranked 1 over 6350+ teams from worldwide([News](https://www.polyu.edu.hk/eie/news-and-events/news/2022/2022-11-09-champion-of-hacktheboo-ctf/)).
  and also the fastest team to solve all the challenges during th4e contest.
   ##Gonna-Lift-Em-All
  We are given the following challenge script:

 ```